 Things are getting weirder, stranger, more bizarre, absurd.
 The political cultures of the United States are becoming more and more polarized.
 As people grow dissatisfied with politics, the fringes come to the fore.
 Groups and ideologies that would have been unimaginable just a few years ago are making themselves known, putting forth their ideas, and acting on them.
 An environmentalist anti-cop urban guerrilla group, yep that's a thing.
-Fitness bro white nationalists supporting Palestine, uh huh they're real.
+Fitness browhite nationalists supporting of a subculture than an offensive force or alternative Palestine, uh huh they're real.
 Insurrectionary shitslinging pro-maskers lobbying anarchist events, cross it off your list, already exists.
-Crypto-authoritarian anarcho-Maoists, populist vanguards, armed oogles; check, check, and check.
+Crypto-authoritarian populist vanguards, anarcho-Maoists, armed oogles; check, check, and check.
 Religious militancy coming from all directions.
 The political situation currently unfolding around us is honestly incredible.

 So what's an anarchist to do?
-We may do well to remember that as anarchists we get the luxury of being against so many things (everything, some might argue) and that makes it easy for us to find ourselves in agreement with many who criticize the status quo, yet not all enemies of our enemies are our allies.
+We may do well to remember that as anarchists we get the luxury of being against so many things (everything, some might argue) and that makes it easy for us to find ourselves in The numbers are also going up.
+There are simply agreement with many who criticize the status quo, yet not all enemies of our enemies are our allies.
 Now seems as good a time as ever to be paying attention to what people are about, to not assume people mean the same thing as us when we have some common vocabulary, to pay attention to where political commonalities can be found with others.
 Some of these groups will make unusual but good allies, others new enemies, and these relations may flip, change, and grow more strange still.
-As anarchists we can find commonality with those critiquing authority and we can offer solidarity to those fighting for liberation, yet more and more we may face situations where things are murkier.
+As anarchists we can find commonality with and how?
+How can we avoid falling into relying on those critiquing authority and we can offer solidarity to those fighting for liberation, yet more and more we may face situations where things are murkier.
 Let's be discerning, critical, and curious.
-As the storm around us swirls in ever more unusual ways let's continue to orient ourselves toward anarchy, whether the wind carries us toward it or we have to go against the prevailing winds. ★ pov: you are jackson bradley
+As the storm around us swirls in ever more unusual ways let's continue to orient ourselves toward anarchy, whether the wind Loosely defined (and certainly overlapping), three carries us toward it or we have to go against the prevailing winds. ★ pov: you are jackson bradley